 1. Weight training will make women bulky.

 True, if the woman is on steroids.
-Female bodybuilders almost singlehandedly ruined the act of lifting heavy weights for most women in this country by providing a false example.
+Female bodybuilders almost single handedly ruined the act of lifting heavy weights for most women in this country by providing a false example.
+There is a reason they have banned the Bodybuilding category for woman in most international competitors.
+Arnold, stated that the point of this category had become lost and it had been taken too far.

 The average man produces ten times the amount of testosterone as the average woman.
 To be truly bulky and “manly” you need a lot of testosterone.
 Without it, you can’t be bulky.
 So, unless you plan to inject yourself with steroids, you have very little to worry about.

-I always tell my female athletes : “ When we hit puberty, you started shaving your legs and buying handbags, when we (men), started to grow the type 2b muscle fibers that allow us to look like men” .
-This normally puts females at ease ONLY because it is the truth and NO denying it J.
+I always tell my female Topshape.club members : “ When we hit puberty, you started shaving your legs and buying handbags, when we (men), started to grow the type 2b muscle fibers that allow us to look like men” .
+This normally puts females at ease ONLY because it is the truth and NO denying it !

 2. Squats are bad for you knees.